Amended by ULA ballot on March 20, 2022

 - a.
 Sections

 - i.
-There shall be four (4) sections based on type of library–academic, public, school, and special.
+There shall be three (3) sections based on type of library–academic, public, and special.

 - ii.
 Sections shall be concerned with administrative, management, political, or policy issues which relate to a specific type of library.

 - iii.
-The School Section steering committee shall also:
+The Academic Section steering committee shall also:

 - Have at least one representative that is a member of the ALA Association of College and Research Libraries division and currently employed in an academic library.
 This representative acts as chair of ULA’s ACRL chapter.